strimzi/strimzi-kafka-operator/TESTING.md

 ## Use Remote Cluster

 The integration and system tests are run against a cluster specified in the environment variable `TEST_CLUSTER_CONTEXT`.
 If this variable is not set, kubernetes client will use currently active context.
-Otherwise will use context from kubeconfig with name specified by `TEST_CLUSTER_CONTEXT` variable.
+Otherwise, will use context from kubeconfig with a name specified by `TEST_CLUSTER_CONTEXT` variable.

 For example command `TEST_CLUSTER_CONTEXT=remote-cluster ./systemtest/scripts/run_tests.sh` will execute tests with cluster context `remote-cluster`.
 However, since system tests use command line `Executor` for some actions, make sure that you are using context from `TEST_CLUSTER_CONTEXT`.

 System tests uses admin user for some actions.
 You can specify admin user via variable `TEST_CLUSTER_ADMIN` (by default it use `developer` because `system:admin` cannot be used over remote connections).

 ## Helper script

 The `./systemtest/scripts/run_tests.sh` script can be used to run the `systemtests` using the same configuration as used in the travis build.
 You can use this script to easily run the `systemtests` project.

 Pass additional parameters to `mvn` by populating the `EXTRA_ARGS` env var.